Malanius/understanding-typescript-course/README.md

 };
 ```

-- function that doesn't return value has a `void` return type (in pure JS `undefined` is returned with `return` statement)
-- `undefined` is valid type in TS, will require `return` in the function

 ` `

 ### Function type

-- used to specify that some variable should hold a function poiter
+- used to specify that some variable should hold a function pointer
 - function types can be declared as well

 ```typescript